 Nimbus Note is a simple note manager – you’ll be able to create and edit notes, sort them in folders and subfolders, and then share them with coworkers.

-The apps lets you sort and organize your notes, as well as add context to them, by labeling them with tags.
+The tool lets you sort and organize your notes, as well as add context to them, by labeling them with tags.

 Nimbus Note also lets you add supporting material to your notes, in the form of audio, video and image files.